cmillar70/complexcar/README.md

 - 3d printing material for anything that can't be laser cut (available hopefully)
 - 4 60mm micro servo wheels (available)
 - 2 TT motors for the axles (available)
-- power switch
+- power switch and indicator
-- probably some other stuff
+- go button

 ### Total Budget
 everything is availiable in the lab